Loštice pottery

+The popularity and prevalence of this type of pottery was such in the late Middle Ages that even an example of it can be found in the famous painting The Garden of Earthly Delights (~1500) by Hieronymus Bosch.

-Technology of production
+History and technology of production

+Typical slim goblets with nodules on the surface (so-called "Loštice effect") and a plain rim first appeared at the beginning of 15th century.
+One of the oldest examples is the goblet discovered at Tovačov, which contained a hoard of the Prague groschen minted by kings Charles IV and Wenceslaus IV.
+Taking into account the goblet's type and the dates of minting these coins, probably the goblet was made at the turn of the 14th and 15th century.
+Around the mid 15th century, craftsmen began to produce goblets with a wreath handle (type II – see below).
+Some of the Loštice goblets had been edged with silver.
+The manufacture of these goblets ceased sometime between 1530 and 1550, when the handiwork of southern Moravian craftsmen of higher quality replaced them on the market.

+Their existence was gradually forgotten and finally rediscovered with the development of archaeology in the last third of the 19th century (first slim brown-colored goblets with nodules in the surface were found in Loštice in 1874).

 The pottery from Loštice have been divided into five basic ceramics categories.
 The first comprises blister-marked surface ceramics (with the nodules), the second is very well baked, so-called stoneware, the third is made up of soft kaolinite clay, mostly white baked, the fourth includes sand, and the fifth contains graphite.

 Craftsmen added graphite slate to fat clay.
 The Svinov deposits they used, however, contained a natural admixture of pyrite.
 The latter, when fired at high temperature, became active by creating intumescent gas bubbles, which burst, exploding, forming on the surface the small bumps or craters.

 Vessels were turned on rapidly rotating potters' wheels; the potters used oxidation baked in simple furnaces, with combined firing and heating space.
-Vessels were fired at a temperature almost 1000 °C, getting the Loštice effect required more than 1200 °C. The surface tint is light or dark brown-colored.
+Vessels were fired at a temperature almost 1000 °C, getting the "Loštice effect" required more than 1200 °C. The surface tint was light or dark brown-colored.

 Morphology of ceramics

 The largest number of pottery are mugs with a barrel-shaped body, flat base and various edging.
 The edging is a period indicative.
 Very common form is the goblet with blister-surface or made from soft kaolinite clay.
 Other forms are jugs with a cylindrical or S-shaped neck, bowls with a conical body and flat base, often decorated with red markings, vessels with a conical body and a club-shaped rim, lids, miniature vessels, tiles, pipes and flagstones.